PyColors/stories/README.md

 * [Babel] - The compiler for writing next generation JavaScript
 * [Foundation] - The most advanced responsive front-end framework in the world
 * [MongoDB] - The MongoDB Database
+* [Mongoose] - Mongoose is a MongoDB object modeling tool designed to work in an asynchronous environment

 And of course Choose your iPhone itself is open source with a [public repository][dill]